 Changes in appetite are common with cancer and cancer treatment.
 People with poor appetite or appetite loss may eat less than usual, not feel hungry at all, or feel full after eating only a small amount.
 Ongoing appetite loss may lead to weight loss, not getting the nutrients from food that the body needs, and loss of muscle mass and strength, all of which are serious complications.
 The combination of weight loss and muscle mass loss is called cachexia, or wasting.

 Appetite loss in a person with cancer has many causes:

-- Some types of cancer–including ovarian, pancreatic, and stomach cancers–may cause a loss of appetite, usually by affecting a person's metabolism (the process of the body breaking down food and turning it into energy).
+- Some types of cancer–including ovarian, pancreatic, and stomach cancers–may cause a loss of appetite, usually by affecting a person's metabolism, which is the process of the body breaking down food and turning it into energy.

 - Some cancers may cause the spleen to become larger.
 When a spleen grows in size, it can push on the stomach, creating a feeling of fullness.

-- Ascites (a buildup of fluid in the abdomen), which may create a feeling of fullness even after eating a small amount of food
+- Ascites, which is a buildup of fluid in the abdomen that may create a feeling of fullness even after eating a small amount of food

-- Medications, including chemotherapy, immunotherapy, and sedatives (drugs that cause feelings of calmness or sleepiness)
+- Medications, including chemotherapy, immunotherapy, and drugs called sedatives that cause feelings of calmness or sleepiness

 - Radiation treatment or surgery to any part of the gastrointestinal organs, such as the stomach or intestines

 - Other side effects of cancer treatment, such as:

 Relieving side effects—also called symptom management, palliative care, or supportive care—is an important part of cancer care and treatment.
 Talk with your health care team about any symptoms you experience, including any new symptoms or a change in symptoms.